 Despite the gaps and problems, the Indian real estate sector grows stronger with each passing year.
 The number of issues is decreasing, and more dynamic solutions are replacing old patterns.
 In today’s world, developers and builders embrace technology and new concepts to create futuristic models, blueprints, and designs.

 Construction methods that make a place appear larger and more open are becoming increasingly popular.
-Builders are even searching for more cost-effective ways to build houses to keep pricing competitive.
+Builders in Kerala are even searching for more cost-effective ways to build houses to keep pricing competitive.
 Another aim that the entire sector is working toward is affordable housing.
 The real estate industry may not be ideal, but it has always shown a desire for expansion.
 It will continue to work toward realising its full potential as an industry in 2022.